lonzodelorana/TheEnemyWithin/DeathOnTheReik/npcs.md

 ### Bruno Frankie

 Bodyguard and Judical Champion of [Gravin Maria- Ulrike von Liebwitz of Ambosstein Nuln](#gravin-maria--ulrike-von-liebwitz-of-ambosstein-nuln)
-He is a hulking man in estillient dress
+He is a hulking man in Estalian dress

 ### 2 Men at arms